 - 4 variant(s)

-- Do not consume alcohol when on treatment with insulin aspart, as it may increase the risk of developing high or low blood sugar.
+- Avoid consuming alcohol as it may increase the chance of severe low blood sugar.

 - Notify your doctor if you have any signs of troubled-breathing or rashes (severe and life-threatening allergy).

 - Type 2 diabetes can be controlled with a proper diet alone or a diet along with exercise.
 Planned diet and exercising are always important when you have diabetes, even when you are taking antidiabetic medicines.

 - Low blood sugar is life-threatening.
 Low blood sugar may occur due to: